What is the Quill on a Drill Press? (A Comprehensive Guide)

 How do you tighten a drill press’s quill?

-To tighten the quill on a drill press, first, locate the quill lock.
+First, locate the quill lock to tighten the quill on a drill press.
 The quill lock is typically located at the base of the quill and can be tightened or loosened as needed.
-Once you have located the quill lock, simply tighten it until the quill is secure.
+Once you have located the quill lock, tighten it until it is secure.

 How do you remove a quill from a drill press?